OwnYouLtd/docs/_docs/stakeholders.md

 ### Infrastructure providers

 Infrastructure Providers maintain the network, provide storage and compute services.
+Infrastructure (node) providers commit to providing network capacity.
+They specify the workloads and capabilities they support (storage, intelligence stack services etc) and they specify the traffic throughput supported.
+They are compensated for providing services with stablecoins and OwnYou tokens.

+To start with, some services will be managed by the OwnYou foundation.
+However, the goal is to migrate to a decentralised infrastructure as quickly as possible.
+There needs to be a balance between building enough infrastructure to assess product market fit, and moving steadily towards decentralised architecture.

 ### Developers